Yankton Sioux Tribe

 The Yankton Sioux Tribe of South Dakota is a federally recognized tribe of Yankton Western Dakota people, located in South Dakota.
 Their Dakota name is Ihaƞktoƞwaƞ Dakota Oyate, meaning "People of the End Village" which comes from the period when the tribe lived at the end of Spirit Lake just north of Mille Lacs Lake.
-The CNWRR records state the name is alternately spelled with an "E" instead of an "I" or "Ehanktowan".

-Historically, the tribe are known for being the protectors of the sacred Pipestone Quarry for the Oceti Sakowin (Dakota/Sioux).
-Over time the tribe has been referred to as Nakota Sioux which some say is inaccurate and that the Yankton people are Western Sioux.
-Elsewhere the Yankton people are referred to as Wiciyela Sioux, or middle Sioux.
+Historically, the tribe is known for being the protectors of the sacred Pipestone Quarry for the Oceti Sakowin (Dakota).

 The tribe maintains a free-ranging bison herd.